Session Settings

 The Advanced Options section of Session Settings displays two editable fields, Advanced Terminal Arguments and Advanced Server Arguments.
 Here, you can enter configuration flags that will either affect the behavior of Frame Terminal or Frame Agent during a session.
 Advanced configuration flags should be separated using a space.
 Be sure to click Save to save your configurations.

 At the bottom of the Advanced Options section, you will notice a dropdown menu listed under a section titled Terminal Build.
 This feature allows administrators to dictate which Terminal build version they would like any new sessions to utilize for the account they are accessing.
-This setting can be adjusted on a per-Launchpad basis as well by navigating to the desired Launchpad from the Account Dashboard, clicking the kebab menu, and selecting Session Settings.
-The options are as follows:

 - Previous: The previous GA version.